 In a healthy person, the pancreas produces enough insulin for the body's needs, whether it is active, resting, eating, sick, or sleeping.

-This means that people without diabetes to eat food at any time of the day, without their blood sugar levels changing dramatically.
+This means that people without diabetes can eat food at any time of the day without their blood sugar levels changing dramatically.

 A basal-bolus insulin regimen involves a person with diabetes taking both basal and bolus insulin throughout the day.

 It offers people a way to control their blood sugar levels without needing to eat meals at specific times each day and helps them achieve similar blood sugar levels to people who do not have diabetes.